Visyond/website-hugo/site/content/solutions/financial-data-analysis-software.md

 ThisSolutionIsFor: For Financial Services and FP&A
 topTitle: 'Automate Financial Planning, Analysis and Reporting'
 topSubTitle: >-
-  Visyond is a secure cloud-based Excel-compatible spreadsheet modeling, analysis automation and interactive reporting platform that works in the browser and focuses on data security and digital innovation.
+  Visyond is a secure, cloud-based, Excel-compatible spreadsheet modeling, analysis automation and interactive reporting platform that works in the browser and focuses on data security and digital innovation.